rafasgj/tether/README.md

 camera and displayed.
 You probably have it installed on your Linux machine, you might need to install it under other operating systems.

+### ExifTool

+Phil Harvey's ExifTool is an amazing tool to deal with image EXIF metadata, and is used to extract embedded images from RAW files.
+This is much faster than applying a demosaic algorithm to the RAW files, and provide a similar view than the camera LCD monitor.

 ### Indirect Dependencies

 This software has some dependencies that might help on its use, but are